tnmendes/watt/README.md

 | Set Color Temperature	 |  |  | Just KL120, KL130, LB120, LB130, LB200, LB230 |
 | Set Light Color	 |  |  | Just KL130, LB130 and LB230 |

-*1 Due to hardware limitations HS200 v1 the night mode does not work.
-It's working well for HS200 v2 and v3.
+*1 Due to hardware limitations HS200 v1 and HS220 v2 the night mode does not work.
+It's working well for HS200 v2 and v3 and HS220 v1 and v3.

 <br/><br/>